use-ink/ink/README.md

 |-----------|------------|-------------|
 | [![][H1]][H2] | [![][F1]][F2] | [![][G1]][G2] |

+### Scripts

+Use the scripts provided under `scripts` directory in order to run checks on either the workspace or all examples.
+Please do this before pushing work in a PR.

+### Testing

+Off-chain testing is done by `cargo test`.
+If you want to test all workspace crates, do `cargo test --all`.

 ## Example

 Below is an example using ink! demonstrating a simple Flipper smart contract